 The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the cited edition applies.
-For undated references, the latest edition of the referenced document (including any amendments) applies.

 IEEE/ASTM SI 10, American National Standard for Metric Practice